cakephp/docs/en/installation.rst

 Requirements
 ============

 - HTTP Server.
 For example: Apache. mod\_rewrite is preferred, but by no means required.
--  PHP 5.3.0 or greater (CakePHP version 2.6 and below support PHP >= 5.2.8.
-   CakePHP version 2.8 and above support PHP 7.
-To use PHP >= 7.1 you have to install mcrypt via PECL - see (Security)[http://book.cakephp.org/2.0/en/core-utility-libraries/security.html]).
+- PHP 5.3.0 or greater (CakePHP version 2.6 and below support PHP 5.2.8 and above).
+CakePHP version 2.8.0 and above support PHP 7.
+To use PHP above 7.1 you may need to install mcrypt via PECL.
+See :doc:`/core-utility-libraries/security` for more information.

 Technically a database engine isn't required, but we imagine that most applications will utilize one.
 CakePHP supports a variety of database storage